CURT1S03/Ascensio/Ascencio_readme.txt

 CURRENT KNOWN ISSUES:
 1. The starts to the treehouse has some collider issue causing the character difficult to walk up.
-2. The village is for backgournd only, it has no gameplay.
+2. The village is for background only, it has no gameplay.
 3. Camera needs to follow better on the character when it backs or turns.
+4. Camera collides and blocks view of objects covering the camera
+5. There are some collider issues with the cloud implementations

 POTENTIAL AREAS FOR IMPROVEMENT:
 1. Animation transitions could be smoother